farlee2121/DevEssentialsBlog/content/draft/2022-10-02-SOLID-vs-SPNC.md

 I think so.

 I will call this set SPNC (pronounced spunk) for ease of reference.
-The name and property set might change, but I'll run with the name for now.
+The name and property set might change, but I'll run with this name as I explain why I think such a set has value.

 ## Uncollected Common Concepts